Section 1

 TL;DRBrand to revenue is an integrated commercial approach that treats brand-building and revenue generation as one system rather than two disciplines, measured against shared outcomes like pipeline, win rate and customer lifetime value.

-Opportunity acceleration sits alongside demand generation and account-based marketing as a distinct discipline.
+Deal acceleration sits alongside demand generation and account-based marketing as a distinct discipline.
 Demand generation creates new pipeline.
 ABM expands engagement across target accounts.
-Opportunity acceleration focuses on the specific deals that need to close.
+Deal acceleration focuses on the specific deals that need to close.
+Different metrics.
+Different tactics.
+Different stakeholders.

 Typical activity includes stakeholder mapping inside the buying committee, multi-threading beyond a single champion and executive sponsorship.
+It also includes late-stage content for procurement and risk, proof-point delivery and targeted media against named accounts in active evaluation.
 Success is measured in sales cycle length, average contract value, win rate and influenced pipeline conversion.
+For most B2B organisations, deal acceleration delivers the fastest measurable return of any GTM investment.
+The pipeline already exists.
+The work is moving it forward, not creating it.

 Section 2